-Targeted therapy for acute myeloid leukaemia (AML)
+Targeted therapy for AML

 Targeted therapy uses drugs that attack specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
-There are now a few targeted therapy drugs for AML with changes in particular genes.
-However, these drugs are not yet subsidised by the government through the Pharmaceutical Benefits Scheme (PBS), so they are available only through compassionate access schemes or clinical trials.

 A new type of drug treatment called immunotherapy uses the body’s own immune system to fight cancer.
-This is still experimental for AML, but it is being tested in some clinical trials.
-Ask your doctor if there are any recent advances that might be relevant for you.
+This is more commonly used for ALL, but it may be used in some clinical trials for AML.
+Ask your doctor if there are any advances that might be relevant for you.

 View the Cancer Council NSW editorial policy.